Best Sandals for Kids with Overpronation in 2026 — Improve Posture and Prevent Pain

 Key Features

-• Anatomically engineered footbed provides excellent arch support
+• Anatomically engineered internal support for excellent arch support

-• Order a half size larger than your child’s current foot size
+• Fitting tip: size a half size up from your child’s current foot length

 A fantastic everyday sandal for children with mild to moderate overpronation.
 The soft contoured footbed and adjustable straps provide reliable support during active summer play, and it accommodates a wide range of foot shapes including wider feet and high insteps.